 The Code of Federal Regulations at 42 CFR Part 438-managed care regulations for the Medicaid program and Children's Health Insurance Program (CHIP), with revisions released May 6, 2016, effective July 1, 2017, and further revised on November 13, 2020, with an effective date of December 14, 2020-require states that contract with managed care health plans (health plans) to conduct an external quality review (EQR) of each contracting health plan.
 Health plans include managed care organizations (MCOs), prepaid inpatient health plans (PIHPs), primary care case management entities (PCCM entities), and prepaid ambulatory health plans (PAHPs).
 The regulations at 42 CFR §438.350 require that the EQR include analysis and evaluation by an external quality review organization (EQRO) of aggregated information related to healthcare quality, timeliness, and access.
 Health Services Advisory Group, Inc. (HSAG), serves as the EQRO for the State of Colorado, Department of Health Care Policy and Financing (the Department)-the agency responsible for the overall administration and monitoring of Colorado's Medicaid program.
-Beginning in fiscal year (FY) 2018-2019, the Department entered into contracts with Regional Accountable Entities (RAEs) in seven regions throughout Colorado.
-Each Colorado RAE meets the federal definition of a PCCM entity.

-Pursuant to 42 CFR §438.350, which requires states' Medicaid managed care programs to participate in EQR, the Department required its RAEs to conduct and submit performance improvement projects (PIPs) annually for validation by the State's EQRO.
-Rocky Mountain Health Plans Region 1, referred to in this report as RMHP R1, holds a contract with the State of Colorado for provision of healthcare services for Health First Colorado, Colorado's Medicaid program.
+Pursuant to 42 CFR §438.350, which requires states' Medicaid managed care programs to participate in EQR, the Department required its Medicaid health plans to conduct and submit performance improvement projects (PIPs) annually for validation by the State's EQRO.
+Rocky Mountain Health Plans Medicaid Prime, referred to in this report as RMHP, an MCO, holds a contract with the State of Colorado for provision of healthcare services for the Department's managed care program.